 Now, my problem with memes more often than not is not what they are saying, or who or what is in the image, although I do draw the line when pictures are being used without permission to make fun of the individual.
 My issue stems from those utterly clever parenting memes that nail it.
 You’ve seen them, carrying on about behavior, sleepless nights, too much sugar, or the general crappy things kids get up to.
 Don’t get me wrong.
 I love these memes and identify with them on so many levels, BUT I do not know one parent in my generous experience of being a parent that would have the time, tenacity, or general care factor to come up with one of these beauties.
 I mean, we are all out on the battlefield trying our best to survive, not coming up with witty lines, and finding the perfect matching image or video.
 Who in their right mind would give up precious “me time” to entertain others?
 No one I know!

 That said, I am forever grateful to the generous individuals who take the time to make my day that bit more survivable, for giving me the ability to laugh at my situation, or more importantly for giving me hope that at some point this stuff will get better.
 And I have to point out that the way these meme miracle makers “nail it” can only mean that they are elbow deep in this parenting lark, makes me ever more grateful and full of admiration.
 Keep sharing the love and sharing the memes.

 Do you have any favorite parenting memes?
-Feel free to share them on our exclusive parenting group for newsletter subscribers.
+Feel free to share them in the comments below.